josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Applications often restrict access to a feature area based on who the user is.
 You could permit access only to authenticated users or to users with a specific role.
-You might block or limit access until the user's account is activated.
+You might block or limit access until the account for the user is activated.

 The `CanActivate` guard is the tool to manage these navigation business rules.